 Turn left at Gairdner Drive, behind Sir Charles Gairdner Hospital, and continue on to discover Kilgour Park.
 This is a lovely peaceful park which once operated as a dairy farm so you will come across some friendly cows.

 From Kilgour Park cross Aberdare Road and follow the trail as it passes the magnificent Moreton Bay figs lining Derby Road, alongside the Rosalie Park playing fields.
-As I write this a new playground development is under construction at Rosalie Park featuring, as I understand it, a nature playground and pump track.
+A brand new and very colourful playground hugs the hill at Rosalie Park offering a parkour style play experience alongside a mixed sports court, table tennis table and community garden.
+The playground features a stunning mural by Olive Cheng.
+Next on the list for this park is a pump track!

 You can cut across Rosalie Park or you may choose to continue along Derby Road passing Rosalie Primary School which has a fabulous new Melski mural.
 Turn right at Onslow Road opposite St Matthews Anglican Church, keeping an eye out for more murals inside Rosalie Primary School.
 Venture in to have a look at the lovely Community Garden just before the Rosalie Park car park where the trail ends.